CMDT/LiveProjectsTemplate/documentation/your_project.md

 If anyone is close to finishing a task, they can nominate themselves for the next task, or have one assigned by the rest of the team, via the project manager and technical lead.
 The stand-up is short; the name comes from people standing-up to have the meeting (if your feet get tired, you've been there too long.
 Wrap it up!)
 ## With your client
-That's us.
-DigitalLabs has lots of projects running this year.
-And it's really important to communicate effectively.
-That's why we've introduced [Alice](https://github.com/AliceDigitalLabs).
-Alice is your gateway to DigitalLabs, for deliverables and support.
-**Most important, though:** all communication with DigitalLabs needs to be via your project manager, and Alice.
+**Most important:** all communication with your client needs to be via your Client Advocate.
 That makes it easy :-)

+### DigitalLabs

+If your client is DigitalLabs, use [Alice](https://github.com/AliceDigitalLabs) as your point of contact.
+She is your gateway to DigitalLabs, for deliverables and support.